cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

-## What method is introduced with HTML5 to have a more powerful selection mechanism?
+## 19. What method is introduced with HTML5 to have a more powerful selection mechanism? :no_entry:

 ## (Choose the correct answer).